arsh-k/webpage/_pages/about.md

   - /about.html
 ---

 Hey everyone!
 I am a graduate student at ETH Zürich pursuing a MSc degree in Computational Science and Engineering (specialization in Fluid Dynamics).
-My research interests include Computational Fluid Dynamics and  High-fidelity compressible flow data generation for AI foundation models & operator learning.
-I also work as a Research Assistant at the Computational and Applied Mathematics Laboratory [(CAMLAB)](https://camlab.ethz.ch/) at SAM, ETH Zürich.
+I currently work as a Research Assistant at the Computational and Applied Mathematics Laboratory [(CAMLAB)](https://camlab.ethz.ch/) at SAM, ETH Zürich.
+My research interests include:

+- High-fidelity data generation for AI foundation models & operator learning
+- Numerical methods for compressible flows

 Prior to graduate school, I completed my Bachelors in Chemical Engineering at BITS Pilani, India and worked as an undergraduate research intern at the [Lu Group](https://lugroup.yale.edu/) (previously at University of Pennsylvania).